Tonto Dikeh: Personal life

+In August 2026, Dikeh announced a transition into Christian ministry by unveiling the Prophetic Tabernacle, an Abuja-based spiritual movement and fellowship.
+The Christian organization conducts weekly worship services, outreach, and prayer sessions led by the former actress.

 Controversy

 In 2014, Dikeh was rumored to have been in a sexual relationship with Rukky Sanda.
 However, during an interview with Rukky Sanda the rumour was debunked.

 Her traditional marriage to Olakunle Churchill was held in August 2015.
 In February 2016, Dikeh gave birth to their son, King, whom she nicknamed Baby X. Dikeh's marriage to Churchill ended in 2017 amid accusations of infidelity and domestic abuse.

 Dikeh had in early October 2021 entangled herself in a web of controversy after publishing in her social media handles, purported voice notes suggesting that her ex-lover, Joseph Egbri (popularly known as Prince Kpokpogri) had sex tapes and nude photos on his smartphone of Usiwo Orezimena Jane, a Nigerian twerk dancer, popularly known as Janemena.
 Dikeh was reported to have made the allegations in the wake of her messy breakup with her ex-lover, Kpokpogri, in September.

 Endorsements

 On 5 February 2016, Dikeh was named an ambassador to a property firm in Abuja, Numatville, worth millions of Naira.

 On 9 January 2018, Dikeh received an endorsement as a brand ambassador for a beauty and skincare brand, Pels International.
 The beauty brand is popularly known for making skin brightening beauty products.

 On 8 March 2018, Dikeh became an ambassador for Sapphire Scents, a new perfume line offering distributorship business opportunities to Nigerians.

-On 27 April 2018, Dikeh bagged an endorsement deal with the National Agency for the Prohibition of Trafficking In Persons (NAPTIP) on human trafficking.
+On 27 April 2018, Dikeh bagged an endorsement deal with the National Agency for the Prohibition of Trafficking in Persons (NAPTIP) on human trafficking.

 On 24 March 2019, Dikeh was revealed as the brand ambassador for Amstel Malta.
 This had happened when Dikeh stepped out in style for a dinner party organized by Amstel Malta.
 The dinner, organized specifically for brand influencers, saw Dikeh announced as one of its ambassadors.

 On 23 May 2019, Dikeh signed a 100 million Naira endorsement deal with Zikel Cosmetics.